NigelFell/milestone-project1/README.md

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to find the new programming challenges or hackathons.
+    1. As a Returning Visitor, I want to contact with the business with any questions I may have or to book another appointment.

-        1. These are clearly shown in the banner message.
+        1. The user can easily navigate to the Contact page use the telephone number provided or use the contact form to enter their details and a question or appointment query in a textarea input box.

-        2. They will be directed to a page with another hero image and call to action.
+        2. Booking appointments online has been left to a future release of the site.

     2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.